Vladimir Fritsche: Biography

 After the Russian Civil War he was involved in educational and scientific activities.
 A member of the Commission of the People's Commissariat of Education the RSFSR (known as the Rothstein Commission), he became director of the Institute of Language and Literature of the Academy of Sciences in 1922 as well as a professor at the Moscow State University.

 Fritsche was director of the Literary Department of the Institute of Red Professors, and section of literature at the Communist Academy.
 He was rector of the Russian Association of the Social Science Institutions (RANION) from 1927.
 He was first editor of the journal Literature and Marxism.

 In 1929 after the Soviet state decided to take control over the Academy of Sciences of the Soviet Union, Fritsche was chosen as a candidate alongside Nikolai Lukin and Abram Deborin to become Academicians of the Academy of Sciences.
 Despite the pressure, all three Communist candidates failed to get elected.
 Considering the real threat of the dissolution of the USSR Academy of Sciences, the leadership of the Academy was forced to decide on a second ballot with the participation of newly elected academicians.
 As a result, on February 13, all three were elected.
+Fritsche also took over editorship of the literary journal Print and Revolution, a journal published by Gosizdat.

 Fritsche was the responsible editor of the first two volumes of the Literary Encyclopedia.
 He died during the preparation of the 3rd volume but until the 9th volume his name was on the list of the editorial board.

 Vladimir Fritsche is buried at the Vvedenskoye Cemetery.